Finite determining parameters feedback control for distributed nonlinear dissipative systems - a computational study: The Chafee-Infante equation

+where $I_h$ is specified in section \ref{s:interpolant}.
 The results concerning global existence, uniqueness and stabilization for general family of finite-dimensional feedback control system that includes system (\ref{av-RD})-(\ref{av-bc1}) as a particular case, were established in \cite{AzTi13}.
-They showed that every solution $u$ of (\ref{av-RD})-(\ref{av-bc1}) tends to zero, as $t \rightarrow \infty$, under specific explicit assumptions on $N$, in terms of the physical parameters $\nu, \alpha, L$ and $ \mu$.
-Their main results are stated in the next proposition and theorem.
-It is worth mentioning that similar results were first introduced and proved in \cite{Foias91} (see also \cite{Constantin96} and \cite{ Jo:nse2D}).
+They showed that every solution $u$ of (\ref{av-RD})-(\ref{av-bc1}) tends to zero at an exponential rate, as $t \rightarrow \infty$, under specific explicit estimates on $N$, in terms of the physical parameters $\nu, \alpha, L$ and $ \mu$.
+Their main global stability results are stated in the next theorem.